Table of Contents

 This one project changes the whole atmosphere of the room.

 Some homes have fun little nooks and crannies.
-When you’re looking at homes, especially as a first time home buyer, those nooks and crannies look fun and delightful.
+Those nooks and crannies look cute and delightful.

 It bolts into the ceiling but otherwise leaves the walls untouched.